tldr-pages/tldr/pages/linux/gdrive.md

 `gdrive download {{id}}`

-- Download a file or directory by its id to a local path:
+- Download to a given local path by its id to a local path:

 `gdrive download --path {{path/to/file_or_folder}} {{id}}`